SpringsFern/FileStreamBot/README.md

 `HAS_SSL` : (can be either `True` or `False`) If you want the generated links in https format.

 `PING_INTERVAL` : The time in ms you want the servers to be pinged each time to avoid sleeping (Only for Heroku).
 Defaults to `1200` or 20 minutes.

+`UPDATES_CHANNEL` : Update Channel shown with Start Text

+`FORCE_UPDATES_CHANNEL` : Set to True, so every user have to Join update channel to use the bot.

 ## How to use the bot

 :warning: **Before using the  bot, don't forget to add all the bots (multi-client ones too) to the `BIN_CHANNEL` as an admin**